Eminent Domain

 The law of eminent domain originates in the "Takings Clause" of the Fifth Amendment to the United States Constitution.
 The U.S. Supreme Court helps decide major cases regarding eminent domain.

-The framers of the Constitution were generally wealthy landowners who wanted certain guarantees against tyranny.
+The framers of the Constitution were wealthy landowners who wanted certain guarantees against tyranny.
 However, they understood that sometimes land would have to be taken for the public good.

 What Is 'Just' Compensation?

-Sometimes, the federal or local government takes land for limited periods, which tends to make valuation much more difficult.
-For instance, in the context of civil forfeiture of personal property, if the police can prove "by a preponderance of the evidence" that the property was being used for criminal activity, then the government generally may seize the property without compensation.
+Something different occurs with civil forfeiture of personal property.
+If the police can prove by a preponderance of the evidence that the property was being used for criminal activity, then the government may seize the property without compensation.

 Eminent Domain and Condemnation Proceedings